MRtrix3/mrtrix3/docs/reference/commands/amp2response.rst

 Description
 -----------

 Estimate response function coefficients based on the DWI signal in single-fibre voxels.
 This command uses the image data from all selected single-fibre voxels concurrently, rather than simply averaging their individual spherical harmonic coefficients.
 It also ensures that the response function is non-negative, and monotonic (i.e. its amplitude must increase from the fibre direction out to the orthogonal plane).
+If multi-shell data are provided, and one or more b-value shells are not explicitly requested, the command will generate a response function for every b-value shell.

 Options
 -------

+-  **-noconstraint** disable the non-negativity and monotonicity constraints

 -  **-directions path** provide an external text file containing the directions along which the amplitudes are sampled